Introduction:

 The Visit:

-park has 2 sections:
+The park has 2 Sections

-The main park section is near the lake where you can find on your left the park main entrance, this is just before the lake, so if you reach the lake dam & ramp you need to drive back.
+When coming from Cupertino you can find on your left the park main entrance, this is just before the lake, so if you reach the lake dam & ramp you need to drive back.

-if you decided to stay near the lake main road you can park near the lake ramp on the roadside or keep driving and use the nice Lakeshore Picnic Area that will be on your left.
+If you decided to stay near the lake main road you can park near the lake ramp on the roadside or keep driving and use the nice Lakeshore Picnic Area that will be on your left.

-If you keep driving alongside the lake you will find Sycamore Picnic Area, the entrance will be on
+If you keep driving alongside the lake you will find Sycamore Picnic Area, the entrance will be on your left.

 Shortly after the junction with Mnt.
-Eden Rd. (you should turn right) and you will reach the 2 parking
+Eden Rd. (you should turn right) and you will reach the 2 parking area near the creek (Canyon Picnic Area, Cooley Picnic Area).

-The
+The Lake Hike:

-The trail starts at the small Park Visitor Center going to the base of the dam and from there it is going to the east slide of the lake.
-Except a short climb this is an easy trail all the way to loop section.
+After climbing the short up hill section alongside the dam the trail following the east slide of the lake.
+Except a short climb this is an easy trail all the way to it end.

 From this end of the trail you need to hike back.